zachvance/flask_boilerplate/README.md

 ## Background
 I really just wanted a clean version of some of the features and pages that I use frequently for apps, and the CSS already mostly taken care of.

+## Usage
+### Default logins

+The default logins that come contained within the 'database.sqlite3' file are 'user1@example.com' and 'admin@example.com'.
+The passwords for these logins are 'user1' and 'admin', respectively.

 ## Todo
 - Clean up the CSS classes.